-Tentative class lists are formulated in early summer and parents are notified no later than mid July.
+Tentative class lists are formulated in summer and parents are notified in early August.
 Placement cannot be guaranteed until school begins since many families leave the community and new families arrive throughout the summer months.
 This requires continuous adjustments to the class lists to insure proper group size.
 Final class lists are compiled in early to mid August.